All India Institute of Medical Sciences, Bilaspur

 All India Institute of Medical Sciences, Bilaspur (AIIMS Bilaspur) is an Indian public medical school, hospital and an Institute of National importance in Bilaspur, Himachal Pradesh, India.
 It is one of the All India Institutes of Medical Sciences (AIIMSs).
 Prime Minister Narendra Modi laid the foundation stone of the institute in October 2017, and was subsequently inaugurated in October 2022.

 Academics

 The institute became operational with the first batch of 50 MBBS students, one of the four AIIMSs to become operational in academic year 2020–21.
 PGIMER Chandigarh is the mentor institute of AIIMS Bilaspur.

+Lt Gen Daljit Singh (Rtd) serves as Executive Director.